 4. Does the school have programs for students who are either above or below the expected level?

-Children learn at different paces and it is important to know whether your child will be correctly supported, regardless if they need extra help or require more advanced work.
+Children learn at different paces and it’s important to know whether your child will be correctly supported, regardless if they need extra help or require more advanced work.

-6. Is wellbeing included in the curriculum?
-Are there any other wellbeing support offerings?
+Is wellbeing embedded within the curriculum?
+Are there additional support services available?

 There are useful resources such as the good schools guide to find a list of schools in your local area.
 Also talk to your child’s current teacher as they will have an in-depth understanding of your child’s educational needs.